 Coming upon Rogero, Richardetto, and Aldigier, she challenges them to battle to test her might.
 When they inform her that they are on a mission to rescue their friends Malagigi and Vivian from an armed troupe of Saracens and Maganzese, she joins with them.
 In the assault she is unstoppable, felling three knights with one lance and then fighting back-to-back with Rogero.
 She is caught up in mutual admiration of Rogero as they rout their enemies, then shocks the knights by removing her helmet after the battle and revealing her sex.

 The five knights set down to a banquet near a mystical fountain.
-After Rogero departs with a messenger to seek Rodomonte and his horse, Mandricardo and Rodomonte arrive.
+After Rogero departs with Hippalca to find his horse, Mandricardo and Rodomonte arrive.
 Mandricardo, seeing her out of her armor, thinks to win Marphisa as a consolation prize for Rodomonte.
 After he unseats the four Christian knights, Marphisa arms herself and engages him in a bitter duel to teach him a lesson.
 They break lances and then close for sword-play when Rodomonte interrupts the duel, insistent that Mandricardo fight none but him.

 When Rogero shows up looking for his horse, a four-way duel breaks out.
 Marphisa is the odd man out as the other three care more about their feuds with each other, but Marphisa is deadly intent on teaching Mandricardo a lesson anyway.
 She tries to convince them all to put up swords until they reach Agramant, but a melee breaks out among them.
 After a spirit leads off Doralice’s horse, the four ride to Agramant’s war camp outside of Paris.